Jenguk42/CCNA/Routing/Dynamic Routing.md

 - AD should be used before comparing metrics to select the best route.
 A **lower AD is preferred**, and indicates the routing protocol is considered more 'trustworthy' (more likely to select good routes).
 - E.g., RIP only takes hop count into consideration, not bandwidth.
 So it has a higher AD than OSPF.
+### Floating Static Route
+AD of a static route can be configured to change the preferred routing protocol.
+(Refer to [[CLI Commands/Router CLI Commands#Dynamic Route Configuration|Router CLI Commands]])
+- This can make static routes less preferred than routes learned by a dynamic routing protocol to the same destination.
+	- Make sure the static route's AD is higher than the dynamic route's AD!
+- This makes the route inactive unless the route learned by the dynamic routing protocol is removed.
+	- E.g., If the remote router stops advertising it, an interface failure causes an adjacency with a neighbour to be lost, etc.
 ### Cisco Ranks of Administrative Distance:
 Remember AD is considered only to determine which route is placed in the routing table when multiple routes to a destinations are known.
 ![[Pasted image 20240822161133.png]]